Stansted Express: Services

 Stansted Express offers several ticket types.
-In addition to the Single and Return tickets, percentage discounts are available for advance bookings, those travelling in pairs with WebDuo and groups with GroupSave.
-Every Stansted Express ticket comes with money-saving "2FOR1" (two-for-one) offers on some of London's favourite restaurants, shows and attractions like The London Eye, Madame Tussauds, the Sea Life Centre and Thorpe Park resort.
-Oyster or Contactless payment cards are not valid on Stansted Express services to/from Stansted Airport, but can be used between Liverpool Street and Tottenham Hale.
+In addition to the standard single and return tickets, percentage discounts are available for advance bookings, those travelling in pairs with WebDuo and groups with GroupSave.
+Every Stansted Express ticket comes with money-saving "2FOR1" (two-for-one) offers on some of London's favourite restaurants, shows and attractions.
+Oyster are not valid on Stansted Express services to/from Stansted Airport, but contactless and phone payments can be used.

-As of May 2025, Stansted Express' off-peak services Monday to Friday are:
+As of December 2025, Stansted Express's general weekday off-peak service pattern is: